-Rusu and Cormier (2003) investigated the methane steam reforming using a gliding arc discharge reactor.
-The experiments clearly demonstrated the ability of gliding arc to accelerate chemical reaction at low temperatures and with very low energetic costs.
-The experimental results indicated that a higher methane content and a lower total flow rate yielded better selectivity, but methane conversion value was quite low (15-20%) because of the only small fraction (10-15%) of inlet gas passing through the discharge zone.
-In the same year, Supat et al. studied synthesis gas production from simultaneous steam reforming and partial oxidation of methane using an AC corona discharge.
+Rusu and Cormier (2003) investigated the methane reforming with steam using a gliding arc discharge reactor.
+The experiments clearly demonstrated the ability of gliding arc to accelerate chemical reactions at low temperatures.
+The experimental results indicated that a higher methane content and a lower total flow rate yielded a better selectivity, but the methane conversion was quite low (15-20 %) because of the only small fraction (10-15 %) of inlet gas passing through the discharge zone.
+In the same year, Supat et al. (2003) studied the synthesis gas production from simultaneous steam reforming and partial oxidation of methane using an AC corona discharge system.
 The benefits of the combination of the two reactions reduced the pure oxygen requirement in the system and increased the thermal efficiency by transferring heat between the exothermic and endothermic reactions.
-It was found that the coupling of methane increased with increasing CH4/O2 ratio, but the oxidation of methane to carbon dioxide and water was more favorable at higher oxygen concentrations.
+It was found that the coupling of methane increased with increasing CH_4/O_2 ratio, but the oxidation of methane to carbon dioxide and water was more favorable at higher oxygen concentrations.
 Adding water vapor in the feed stream greatly enhanced the conversions of methane and oxygen in an oxygen-lean system but reduced the conversion of methane in the oxygen-rich system.
 Furthermore, the energy consumption for methane conversion could be substantially reduced by adding water vapor.
-The product distribution was strongly influenced by the feed gas concentrations rather than the input power and applied frequency.
+The product distribution was strongly influenced by the feed gas concentration rather than the input power and applied frequency.

-Kado et al. (2003) studied the conversion of methane to acetylene or syngas using non-equilibrium pulsed discharge under the conditions of ambient temperature and atmospheric pressure.
-It was found that increasing the fixed current value led to a proportional increase in the pulse frequency.
-In the region of a relatively low methane conversion, methane conversion increased in proportion to the pulsed frequency.
+Kado et al. (2003) studied the conversion of methane to acetylene or syngas using non-equilibrium pulsed discharge under ambient temperature and atmospheric pressure.
+It was found that an increase in current led to a proportional increase in the pulse frequency.
+In the region of a relatively low methane conversion, the methane conversion increased in proportion to the pulsed frequency.
 However, the rising slope decreased with the increase in methane conversion due to a decrease in the probability of collision between a methane molecule and an electron.
-Methane conversion increased under the condition of the existence of rare gas like argon or helium, because the pulsed frequency in the presence of rare gas becomes higher than that without any other kinds of coexisting gas under the condition of the same supplied energy.
-Using a mixture of methane and carbon dioxide or steam caused the reforming of methane to produce syngas, as well as acetylene.
-Oxygen gas also promoted the reaction and gave syngas, as well as acetylene, while suppressing the carbon dioxide formation.
-The addition of oxygen was the most effective way in suppressing the carbon deposition by the converting CHx into carbon monoxide.
+The methane conversion increased under the condition of the existence of rare gas, like argon or helium, because the pulsed frequency in the presence of inert gas becomes higher than that without any other kinds of coexisting gas under the condition of the same supplied energy.
+By using either carbon dioxide or steam, the reforming of methane produced syngas, as well as acetylene, while suppressing the carbon dioxide formation.
+The use of oxygen was the most effective way in suppressing the carbon deposition by converting CH_x into carbon monoxide.

 Zhang et al. (2004) studied the oxidative dehydrogenation of ethane under pulse corona plasma over various catalysts using carbon dioxide as oxidant.
-The experiments have confirmed that the rare earth metal oxide catalysts, such as $La_2O_3/\gamma$ -Al2O3 and CeO2/ $\gamma$ -Al2O3, enhanced the conversion of ethane and the yields of ethylene and acetylene.
-The optimum Ce content for the oxidative dehydrogenation of ethane under pulse corona plasma was 10%.
-Conversion of ethane increased with increasing the concentration of carbon dioxide in the feed over $CeO_2/\gamma$ -Al2O3.
-The total yields of ethylene and acetylene reached maximum value when the CO2 content in the feed was 50%.
+The experiments showed that the rare earth metal oxide catalysts, such as La_2O_3/γ -Al2O3 and CeO2/ γ -Al2O3, enhanced the conversion of ethane and the yields of ethylene and acetylene.
+The optimum Ce content for the oxidative dehydrogenation of ethane under pulse corona plasma was 10 %.
+The conversion of ethane increased with increasing concentration of carbon dioxide in the feed over CeO2/ γ -Al2O3.
+The total yields of ethylene and acetylene reached maximum values when the CO2 content in the feed was 50 %.